Xylopyrographer/STAC/manual/STAC Users Manual.md

 The sections above show how the Reset button is used with the Display button to reconfigure or factory reset the STAC.

-The other trick is, when used by itself, the Reset button will return the STAC to it's startup sequence.
+The other trick is, when used by itself, the Reset button will return the STAC to its startup sequence.
 Why would you want to do this?
 Most common reason is let's say you just confirmed the tally channel or the operating mode but then realized you actually meant to change one or the other.
 Yoi!

 In this case, click the reset button.
 The STAC display will go blank, then the power light will come on, followed by display of the active tally channel.
 Now you can press and hold to change that or click through to the operating mode and put that thing where you want it.
-The brightness level can be changed while the STAC is in its operating state so no need to restart the STAC in that case, but you could click the reset buton to get there too.
+The brightness level can be changed while the STAC is in its operating state so no need to restart the STAC in that case, but you could click the reset button to get there too.

 Much easier than removing and reconnecting power.

+## <a name="SpecConfig"></a>Special Configurations

+In most situations the STAC is used to communicate directly with a physical Roland switch or device.
+When this is the case the IP address and port number entered on the web browser configuration form are the those of that Roland device.
+Just as described back in [First Time Configuration](#FirstTimeConfiguration).

+However, if you are using a STAC as in an environment where the STAC is instead communicating with some other device or service that emulates a Roland Smart Tally switch, it may be required to change the STAC Smart Tally IP address and port number so that the STAC and that system are on the same wavelength.
+An example would be using the STAC with [Tally Arbiter](http://www.tallyarbiter.com) where tally devices from a variety of providers can be aggregated into a unified tally information system.

+Refer to the documentation from the provider of the Roland emulator or service on how to configuration the STAC if this applies to you.

+Hey, we kind of got our geek on in here.
+If this entire section is sounding completely foreign, we  get it.
+Just ensure when you configure the STAC that the IP address matches the actual Roland device and that the port is set to its default of <b>80</b> and you'll be in business.

 <br><br>
 ## <a name="Troubleshooting"></a>Troubleshooting